silky/silky.github.com/src/posts/2017-01-07-forging-quantum-money-part-2.md

 <img id="b10" src="../images/bomb-unknown.png" width='100%'/>
 </td> </tr>
 <tr> <td colspan="10" class="instructions">
-Click on a bomb will attempt to detonate it.
+Clicking on a bomb will attempt to detonate it.
 In this way you can see if a bomb is a dud or not.
 </td> </tr>
 <tr> <td colspan="10" class="instructions" style='text-align: right;'>
 <button onclick="resetBombs();">Reset</button>